 From the dense hunks of mahogany that make up its iconic body to the powerful humbuckers that command a room, players have turned to Gibson Les Paul guitars for decades to tackle a bevy of music genres.

-Of course, not everyone has the budget for a real Gibson Les Paul, which is why there’s a thriving market and fierce competition to produce the best Les Paul copies — and for (non-Gibson) Les Pauls that aren’t copies, but that imitate the Gibson design and style very closely.
+Of course, not everyone has the budget for real, classic Les Paul, which is why there’s a thriving market and fierce competition to produce the best Les Paul copies — and for (non-Gibson) Les Paul guitars that aren’t copies, but that imitate the Gibson design and style very closely.
 Many take some creative liberties along the way.

-As a guitarist with a couple of decades of playing experience under my belt, I’ve played a number of these guitars and have been quite impressed with their sound and feel.
+As a guitarist with a couple of decades of playing experience under my belt, I’ve played a number of these Les Paul copies (and actual Gibson guitars!) and have been quite impressed with their sound and feel.

 Here’s a quick list of the best Les Paul style and copy guitars that I reviewed for this article: